10 Tips for Healthy Eating at Restaurants: Part II

 9. Eat a healthy snack before going out.
 Sometimes by the time I get to a restaurant, I'm so hungry that there's no chance that I will a good decision.
 One way I fight against this scenario is to eat a healthy snack like fruit or veggies with dip BEFORE I head out.

-Here is a printable list of healthy snacks.
+Here’s a printable list of healthy snacks.

 10. TAKE A WALK!!
 To make sure that you provide your body with the metabolism to process the meal you eat, be sure you get some sort of physical activity in that day.
 Sweating will help rid your body of the extra sodium and the muscle building will help burn the extra calories you eat.

-Make your health more important than a Meal Deal
+Make your health more important than a Meal Deal!

 - Julie